Waterproof your older jacket and boots to get more life out of them.

 When you are out for the big hunt or just enjoying the day out of doors, it is always nicer to have dry clean JACKETS and BOOTS.
 When you were a kid did you ever get a SOAKER?

-The only thing worse than water squishing between your toes are those socks that sink down into your boots!!
+The only thing worse than water squishing between your toes is those socks that sink down into your boots!!
 Pretty soon the heel is where your toes are supposed to be!!
 Those gotta go!!

 Over time your jackets and boots might need a RE-D0. (not your fault – Rain and Snow happens!)